Deutsche capital boost puts banks' models in spotlight

 Under the old Basel 2.5 system, they came in at just under 18 percent.

-That compares with Royal Bank of Scotland (RBS.L), whose RWAs equaled 35 percent of the bank's total assets in September, and Barclay's (BARC.L), whose RWAs equaled 24 percent at the same point, based on Basel 2.5.
+That compares with Royal Bank of Scotland, whose RWAs equalled 35 percent of the bank's total assets in September, and Barclay's, whose RWAs equalled 24 percent at the same point, based on Basel 2.5.

-At Credit Suisse CSGN.VX, RWAs were about 23 percent of total assets by September.
-At BNP Paribas' (BNPP.PA), the figure came in at 29 percent at the half year point.
+At Credit Suisse, RWAs were about 23 percent of total assets by September.
+At BNP Paribas', the figure came in at 29 percent at the half year point.

 This partly reflects the candid disclosure Deutsche has made on its RWAs.